 Where do EAs work?

 EAs work in a variety of environments.
 While many work in a corporate or government environment, others are in the field.
 There are EAs who work independently as sole proprietors or in entry level positions under the umbrella of an LLC.
 Some possible work environments include:

 If you choose private practice, you have the opportunity to do a variety of work.
 You could consult for your local town's revenue department; help individuals with their filings, structure trusts and estates alongside an attorney, or work with a variety of small corporations and LLCs.

 Enrollment Agent Job Description

 As a federally licensed professional, you will have some rather heavy responsibilities to fulfill.
-You will need to be diligent in your professional practice so that you maintain your licensure as well as your public reputation as an effective, reliable Enrolled Agent.
+Enrolled agents will need to be diligent in your professional practice so that you maintain your licensure as well as your public reputation as an effective EA.

 Client Privilege, Confidentiality, and Conflict

 As an EA, you will enjoy client confidentiality in certain circumstances.
 These are limited to audits and IRS collections.
-For tax filings, your communications may be subject to public scrutiny or be part of the discovery process, if you or your client is named in a lawsuit.
+For tax preparation filings, your communications may be subject to public scrutiny or be part of the discovery process, if you or your client is named in a lawsuit.

 You are responsible for performing due diligence in all matters.
 You should verify that all facts and statements you receive from oral or written communication is true and valid.
 When you are working with a client on any sort of matter, you should inform them that they must not omit any details pertinent to their tax filling, audit, or collections process.